MicrosoftLearning/AI-102-AIEngineer/Instructions/11-language-understanding-speech.md

 python speaking-clock-client.py
 ```

-7. When prompted, enter utterances to test the application.
+7. When prompted, speak utterances aloud to test the application.
 For example, try:

     *What's the time?*